matplotlib/sampledoc/custom_look.rst

-The `sphinx <http://sphinx.pocoo.org/>`_ site itself looks better than the sites created with the default css, so here we'll invoke TS Elliots' maxim "Talen imitates, but genius steals" and grab their css and part of their layout.
-As before, you can either get the required files :file:`_static/default.css`, :file:`_templates:layout.html` and :file:`_static\logo.png` from the website or svn (see :ref:`fetching-the-data`).
+The `sphinx <http://sphinx.pocoo.org/>`_ site itself looks better than the sites created with the default css, so here we'll invoke TS Elliots' maxim "Talent imitates, but genius steals" and grab their css and part of their layout.
+As before, you can either get the required files :file:`_static/default.css`, :file:`_templates:layout.html` and :file:`_static/logo.png` from the website or svn (see :ref:`fetching-the-data`).
 Since I did a svn checkout before, I will just copy the stuff I need from there::